japila-books/apache-spark-internals/docs/SparkContext.md

   value: T): Broadcast[T]
 ----

-broadcast method creates a xref:ROOT:Broadcast.adoc[].
+broadcast method creates a ROOT:Broadcast.md[].
 It is a shared memory with `value` (as broadcast blocks) on the driver and later on all Spark executors.

 [source,plaintext]
 ----